 Ashtanga: A guided class, closely following the primary series of poses from the Ashtanga method.
 In the tradition of Ashtanga yoga, each breath is counted in sanskrit.
 Drop-in led classes are perfect for those new to ashtanga as well as seasoned Ashtangis to help memorize and experience the primary series of postures.
 Some prior yoga experience is recommended.

-Mysore Series: Named for the city in south India where Pattabhi Jois lived and studied, Mysore is practiced Monday through Friday between 5:45-8:30AM (teacher present from 6:30-8:30AM).
-It includes a led practice at 7:30AM on Sunday.
-During the week, each student performs the primary series on their own while receiving guidance and one-on-one instruction from Kate and the Ashtanga Faculty.
+Mysore Series: During the week, each student performs the primary series on their own while receiving guidance and one-on-one instruction from the Ashtanga faculty.

 Mysore is practiced Monday through Friday in Brookline between 6–9am.
 In Brookline there is a led practice at 7:30am on Sunday.